reactjs/react.dev/content/docs/rendering-elements.md

 Applications built with just React usually have a single root DOM node.
 If you are integrating React into an existing app, you may have as many isolated root DOM nodes as you like.

-To render a React element into a root DOM node, pass both to `ReactDOM.render()`:
+To render a React element into a root DOM node, pass both React element and root DOM node to `ReactDOM.render()`:

 `embed:rendering-elements/render-an-element.js`